mmu-webdesign/Level4-web-term-1/CSS/css02/14-web-fonts.md

 - An online font service: This is a site that stores and serves the fonts for you, making the whole process easier.
 We will be using an online font service in the second exercise.

+<h3 class="warning">Videos first?</h3>

+> **Note**: Some students may find it easier to watch these LinkedIn Learning videos before starting the exercises.
+They both show the technologies being used in each exercise, but they don't demonstrate the actual exercise - that would be too easy!

+- Exercise 14a: [Web fonts with @font-face](https://www.linkedin.com/learning/css-essential-training-3/web-fonts-with-font-face?u=36102708) (2m 58s)

+- Exercise 14b: [Web fonts with Google Fonts](https://www.linkedin.com/learning/css-essential-training-3/web-fonts-with-google-fonts?u=36102708) (1m 56s)

 <!-- div class="exercise" -->
 ## Exercise 14a